nickylin/githook/README.md

 ## Git Hook - Log Check

-we hope that the commit log is useful and standard dand, so we need check any commit log before some push code to gitlab, so we create 'log check'
+we hope that the commit log is useful and standard, so we need check any commit log before some code push to gitlab, so we create '**log check**'

 ### Function